opctl/opctl/docs/reference/cli/node/create.md

 ### cleanup

-During creation, [filesystem](../../filesystem/README.md) will be cleaned of any existing events, packages, and temp files/dirs to ensure the created node starts from a clean slate.
+During creation, [filesystem](../../filesystem/README.md) will be cleaned of any existing events, ops, and temp files/dirs to ensure the created node starts from a clean slate.